ffelten/ffelten.github.io/_pages/about.md

-Before my PhD, I specialized into combinatorial optimization techniques such as Constraint Programming, Local search, Meta-heuristics algorithms.
+Before my PhD, I specialized into combinatorial optimization techniques such as Constraint Programming, Local Search, Meta-heuristics Algorithms.
 I worked a few years in the industry on supply chain optimization, planning problems, and have been exposed to various software engineering challenges.

 Aside from the cool things mentionned above, I am into cinema, cycling, and beers (yes, I am Belgian).